-- To provide retirement income security. - Facilitate business conduct and promotion of BRP's products at a limited cost to the
+- To provide retirement income security.To retain key talent. - Facilitate business conduct and promotion of BRP's products at a limited cost to the Company.

-Company.

 The following table summarizes the targeted market positioning for each element of the Company's compensation program and in aggregate on a total compensation basis: